GSA/digitalgov.gov/content/communities/challenges-prizes.md

 Our community supports and encourages the use of incentivized competition to attract and engage the public to help us meet critical government needs.

 Members of the Challenge and Prize COP gather about four times a year to share ideas, review best practices, and discuss policies and procedures.
 Membership and participation is open to federal, state, and local government.
 We host a listserv for members to ask questions, announce new challenges and prizes, and more.

+## Who we are

+Hackathons, grand challenges, data jams, map-a-thons—it’s all crowdsourcing.
+Our community strives to tap into the public braintrust to help government solve complex problems.
+We are a thriving inter-agency community of more than 790 dedicated and passionate civil servants encouraging innovation in government.
+Membership and participation are open to federal, tribal, state and local government.

 ## Key Resources